Rita Fernández Padilla: Biography

 Fernández was born on 21 June 1946 in Santa Marta, in the Colombian department of Magdalena.
 She was taught to play piano by her mother, and was introduced to vallenato by school friends.
 She studied at the School of Fine Arts in Santa Marta.

 Fernández's music career began in 1967.
-She directed, sang, and played accordion for the vallenato band Las Universitarias, who were "the first female conjunto dedicated to the genre", and performed (but did not compete) at the first Festival de la Leyenda Vallenata in 1968.
+She directed, sang, and played accordion for the vallenato band Las Universitarias, who were "the first female conjunto dedicated to the genre", and performed (but did not compete) at the first Vallenato Legend Festival in 1968.

 The other members of Las Universitarias were Carmen Mejía, Lucy Serrano, Lourdes Cuello, Miriam Serrano, and Betty Nokman.

 They released their self-titled debut Las Universitarias in 1969, and then split because their boyfriends disapproved of the group.

 Las Universitarias returned for a second and final album Alma Vallenata in 1975, credited to Rita Fernández con Las Universitarias, and with the addition of Cecilia Meza Reales on vocals and accordion.
 Fernández also released two solo albums, where she was joined on accordion by Meza.

 Fernández was the first female president of SAYCO, the Colombian copyright collective.